 With its distinct industrial architecture, curating the Installation Contemporary program at Carriageworks is no easy feat.
-Fortunately Mikala Tai, this year’s program curator, is up to the challenge.
-Tai – who is also the director of Sydney’s 4A Centre for Contemporary Asian Art – has expertly brought together an exciting range of diverse, large-scale works that respond directly to Carriageworks’ unique architecture.
+Mikala Tai, this year’s program curator, says she’s up to the challenge.
+Tai – who is also the director of Sydney’s 4A Centre for Contemporary Asian Art – will bring together a range of large-scale works that respond directly to Carriageworks’ architecture.

 “Working in Carriageworks is always simultaneously a delight and a challenge,” says Tai.
 “The scale is huge and the industrial architecture is so dominant – when curating installation art you have to really think about working with the space.”